Yam fortress: Kingdom of Sweden

-Russian Empire times
+Russian Empire

 In 1700, Yamburg surrendered to the forces of Peter I without a fight, but their defeat at Narva forced the Russians to leave the fortress.
 On May 13, 1703, a Russian squad under the command of Major General Nikolay Verden came to Yamburg and began to shell it with cannons.
 The following day, the garrison sent a drummer to ask for an honorable surrender, and it was accepted.
 The Russians also let the garrison move to Narva and did not harm those who decided to remain.
 The now-Swedish form of the town name—Yamburg—was kept after the capture.
 The bastion fortress was not finished until the fall of the same year following the decree of the Russian tsar and under the command of Field Marshall Boris Sheremetev.
 It was not rebuilt using stone because after the capture of Narva and Derpt the border moved far to the west and the only use for Yam was to hold a small garrison in case of a Swedish amphibious assault.
 The detinets was saved during rebuilding and became part of the new fortress.
 At that time, the fortress was manned a garrison with 53 cannons of different calibers.

 In the second quarter of the 18th century, Yamburg fortress was disarmed because the Russian military command had abandoned static defensive position tactics.
 It remained under military control and had some military departments (warehouses and so on), but the ancient detinets having been left without any servicing or repairs had begun to collapse.
 In the 1760, by a decree of Catherine II, Yamburg became a city, so most of its buildings were demolished to build the new town with a regular plan.
 The detinets was destroyed and Antonio Rinaldi used some parts of its stone walls to build a Saint Catherine church in a 1762.
 In 1781, Catherine II, traveling from Petersburg to Revel had a look at the Yam fortress ruins and ordered the detinets destroyed completely because of its poor condition.
 Bastions had been preserved, but they were partially destroyed at the end of the 18th century to build a chintz factory.

 In the middle of the 19th century, a military garrison was hosted in Yamburg town.
 At the beginning it was manned by the Irkutsky 93rd infantry regiment, but in 1881 it was moved to Finland and the Dvinsky 91st infantry regiment was moved at Yamburg in 1883.
 Then in 1893 it was replaced by the Tsaritsynsky 146th infantry regiment.
 They set up the park on the Yam fortress territory so it was named the Garden of the Tsaritsynsky 146th Regiment and held that name until the October Revolution.

 In 1909, during the construction of the commercial school building, the southern part of Yam fortress was excavated to build the basement.
 Construction workers found some remains of the southern fortress tower and decided to move all construction works to the north and farther from the banks of the Luga.